Understanding Eye Dominance in Shotgun Sports: Insights and Practical Tips

 David Stewart, CEO and founder of ShotKam, smiling in a collared shirt against a leafy green background outside Written by David Stewart, CEO of ShotKam

 As the CEO of ShotKam and an avid shooter, I understand just how crucial eye dominance is in shotgun sports.
 Eye dominance plays a significant role in how you align your gun with the target, and addressing it properly can make all the difference in your performance.
-In this article, I'll share insights from my own experiences, and lessons from top shooters and instructors like Gil Ash, David Radulovich, and Don Currie.
+In this article, I'll share insights from my own experiences and lessons from top shooters and instructors like Gil Ash, David Radulovich, and Don Currie.
 Additionally, I’ll discuss how ShotKam technology can help you identify and correct eye dominance issues.

 Personal Insights on Eye Dominance